SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 For an overview of Spin and short tutorials to get started, please see the [Spin Getting Started Guide](getting_started)

-## Security Audit

-All applications sent to Spin are automatically audited at the API to ensure that they follow our security requirements, which are outlined in the Spin Implementation Guide.
-The Rancher CLI will print an error if an application breaks one of the security requirements.

 ## Using Images & Creating Containers

 ### Choosing the best image source